NicodemusGurion/nicodemusgurion.github.io/_posts/2023-11-27-The Trinity Doctrine in the Bible.md

 When the scribes get upset and accuse Jesus of blasphemy because Jesus forgives sins.
 This is something only God can do.
 See [Daniel 9:9](#daniel-9-9), [Psalm 103:2,3](#psalm-103-2-3), [Psalm 130:3,4](#psalm-130-3-4) and [Isaiah 43:25](#isaiah-43-25) for example.
 This proves the deity of Jesus.

+## Luke 8:39

+> “Return to your home, and declare **how much God has done for you**.”
+And he went away, proclaiming throughout the whole city **how much Jesus had done for him.**

+The man should declare how much God has done for him, and declares how much Jesus has done for him.
+This man, and this verse, puts equality between Jesus and God.

 ## Luke 21: 27

 > And then they will see the Son of Man **coming in a cloud** with power and great glory.

 Jesus is [The Cloud Rider](#the-cloud-rider), a unique attribute of God.

+## Luke 21: 33

+> Heaven and earth will pass away, but my words will not pass away.

+Isaiah 40:8 shows that it is the word of God will never pass away.
+Jesus is here claiming equality with God.

 ## John 1: 1